NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Infrastructure/DMAPs.rst

 INNUENDO has a simple metadata template for adding meta data.
 Free text allowed.

 **4. Functionalities**
-4.1 Individual tools:
+  * **Individual tools:**

-4.2 Pipelines: INNUENDO comes with 6 species (Escherichia coli, Yersinia enterocolitica, Salmonella enterica and Campylobacter jejuni) specific analysis workflows/pipelines.
+  * **Pipelines:** INNUENDO comes with 6 species (Escherichia coli, Yersinia enterocolitica, Salmonella enterica and Campylobacter jejuni) specific analysis workflows/pipelines.
 New species and pipelines can be added.
-4.3 Visualization tools: PHYLOViZ
+  * **Visualization tools:** PHYLOViZ
-4.4 Automation of data transfer from sequencers: NA 4.5 Activity Log: NA
+  * **Automation of data transfer from sequencers:** NA
+  * **Activity Log:** NA
-4.6 Data communication between instances and other tools: No detail information is available
+  * **Data communication between instances and other tools:** No detail information is available

 **5. Installation and administration:**
 INNUENDO is developed using Java.
 It has two main parts, frontend and backend server.

 5.1 Technical knowledge needed for administration:
-Knowledge in Java and NodeJS
+    * Knowledge in Java and NodeJS
-Knowledge in NextFlow and FlowCraft
+    * Knowledge in NextFlow and FlowCraft
-Knowledge in package managers (f. ex. conda)
+    * Knowledge in package managers (f. ex. conda)
-Knowledge in REST APIs
+    * Knowledge in REST APIs
-Knowledge in RDBMS (PostGres) are needed.
+    * Knowledge in RDBMS (PostGres) are needed.
-Knowledge in Nginx web server
+    * Knowledge in Nginx web server
-SLURM job scheduler knowledge to configure to use high performance computing facility Knowledge on LDAP and phpldapadmin
+    * SLURM job scheduler knowledge to configure to use high performance computing facility
+    * Knowledge on LDAP and phpldapadmin
-Read about Allegrograph
+    * Read about Allegrograph

 5.2 Administration details:
-Users are created by administrator with temporary password Installing pipelines are automated
+   * Users are created by administrator with temporary password
+   * Installing pipelines are automated
-INNUENDO has released only one version so far Recommended to have a test INNUENDO installation beside production environment for testing purposes
+   * INNUENDO has released only one version so far
+   * Recommended to have a test INNUENDO installation beside production environment for testing purposes

 5.3 Additional details to Administrators:
-List the samples, data and results based on species, timelines and other parameters for a new analysis or to generate reports.
+   * List the samples, data and results based on species, timelines and other parameters for a new analysis or to generate reports.
-Big data can be transferred to INNUENDO instead of uploading them through browsers
+   * Big data can be transferred to INNUENDO instead of uploading them through browsers

 **6. Secure login:**
 INNUENDO uses LDAP and phpldapadmin for authentication.
-6.1 Technical details:
+   * **Technical details:**

 **7. High performance computing (HPC):**
 INNUENDO can be configured to use SLURM job scheduler for HPC or a cluster environment.